Frequently Asked Questions about Coronavirus Disease 2019 (COVID-19)

 What is the coronavirus disease 2019 (COVID-19)?

 Coronavirus disease 2019, or COVID-19, is a new respiratory virus first identified in Wuhan, Hubei Province, China.
-Learn about the coronavirus disease 2019 (COVID-19) (CDC)
+To learn about the coronavirus disease 2019 (COVID-19), visit the CDC website or our CHOP.edu page about the disease.

 How is COVID-19 spread?